eda-ricercatore/racket-sandbox/README.md

 References:
 + Butterick2021
 	- Matthew Butterick, "Beautiful Racket: An Introduction to Language-Oriented Programming Using Racket," Version 1.6, self-published, 2021.
 Available online at: https://beautifulracket.com/; June 30, 2021 was the last access date.
++ Butterick2021a
+	- Matthew Butterick, "Identifiers," from Beautiful Racket -- An Introduction to Language-Oriented Programming Using Racket: Explainers: Identifiers, Version 1.6, self-published, 2021.
+Available online at: https://beautifulracket.com/explainer/identifiers.html and https://beautifulracket.com/#explainers; June 30, 2021 was the last access date.
 + Butterick2021b
 	- Matthew Butterick, "Glossary," from Beautiful Racket -- An Introduction to Language-Oriented Programming Using Racket: Appendix: Glossary, Version 1.6, self-published, 2021.
 Available online at: https://beautifulracket.com/appendix/glossary.html#binding and https://beautifulracket.com/#appendix; June 30, 2021 was the last access date.